lekum/htm-demo/README.md

 # htm-demo
-A demo of HTM (Hierarchical Temporal Memory) using Numenta Nupic
+A demo of HTM (Hierarchical Temporal Memory) using Numenta NuPIC